 Optional: Pre and Post Group Self-Assessments

 Have students complete self-assessments during the first and last session to track progress and collect data.
+Check out the self-assessments I use here.

 *Don’t forget: You need to come up with a way to keep track of everyone.
 I have students sign in upon arrival to keep track of attendance.